-Description Risk Appetite Metrics and Limits Tolerance per Limit Investment Risk: Market Risk Investment Type Cash and cash equivalents, government bonds, fixed income products or inter company loans.
+Description Risk Appetite Metrics and Limits Tolerance per Limit Investment Risk: Market Risk Investment Type Cash and cash equivalents, government bonds, fixed income products, collateralized loan obligations (CLO's) or inter company loans.
 Any exceptions to be decided on a case by case basis by the Board of directors.
 Credit Rating BBB or above Any exceptions to be decided on a case by case basis by the Board of directors.
-Concentration of credit rating Maximum 40% of portfolio, including cash and cash equivalents, held in Any deviations to be reported to the Board of directors.

-Description Risk Appetite Metrics and Limits Tolerance per Limit securities rated BBB/Baa Investment Risk: Matching Risk Covering of technical provisions Covered by assets corresponding to at least 110% of the technical provisions.
+Concentration of credit rating Maximum 40% of portfolio, including cash and cash equivalents, held in securities rated BBB/Baa Any deviations to be reported to the Board of directors.
+Investment Risk: Matching Risk Covering of technical provisions Covered by assets corresponding to at least 110% of the technical provisions.
 The Board shall be notified when the Company's coverage reaches 120%.
 Investment Risk: Concentration Risk ORSA Capital Maintain solvency capital above 150% Tolerances per risk appetite statement